Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 Ideal Uses: Big Data, Game Servers, Web Hosting

 Intel Xeon Silver 4114

-This processor is available in a dual processor server, delivering a passmark of 19397.
-With 20 cores at 2.2GHz, you can boost performance for your most demanding computational tasks in applications such as modelling and simulation, data analytics and machine learning, data compression, visualization and digital content creation.
+This processor is available in a dual-processor server, delivering a PassMark of 19397.
+With 20 cores at 2.2GHz, you can boost performance for your most demanding computational tasks in applications such as modeling and simulation, data analytics and machine learning, data compression, visualization and digital content creation.

 Ideal Uses: Modelling and Simulation, Big Data